 I’m excited because Lincoln’s excited.
 Relieved because, well, it’s time.
 Nervous because he could technically be in Kindergarten next year (although we’ll probably hold him back a year – August birthday) which sends me into an emotional tailspin.
 Happy.
 Sad.
 Stomach in knots.
-Like I said, all the feelings.
+Like I said, all the feels.

 I’m sure all the grade school parents want to pat me on the head and tell me it’s going to be ok, but UGH!
 Tough stuff.

 Anyway, yes, four day a week Pre-K is now in session!
 Cam and I won’t know what to do with ourselves!
-Truthfully I’m looking forward to getting into a gym routine, fitting in a few extra hours of work per week, and finding time to get dinner prepped earlier in the day.
+Truthfully I’m looking forward to maybe getting into a gym routine, fitting in a few extra hours of work per week, and finding time to get dinner prepped earlier in the day.
 The recipe I’m sharing today – Italian Sausage and Pepper Ring Mini Meatloaves – is one that’s ideal for assembling ahead of time then popping into the oven shortly before calling the crew to dinner.

 Ground beef and Italian sausage are mixed with herbs and spices, garlic, and onions then pressed into hollowed out bell peppers that have been sliced into rings to create mini meatloaf shells (hence the name “pepper ring” mini meatloaves!) then baked under a blanket of cheese.
 These might be my favorite mini meatloaves to date – they are so good and fun!
 Plus you can assemble the dish up to a day ahead of time then transfer right from the fridge to a hot oven.